DLinthorne/Physics-Statistical-Tools/README.md

 ## Numerical Methods & Inference
 The following scripts focus on applying numerical methods on complex physical systems and the proper inference on results
-- [Partial_waves.ipynb](Partial_waves.ipynb) A notbook that calculates the scattering cross sections using partial wave analysis.
-The notebook uses estimated models to constrain the parameters of the partial wave method, using numerical optimizers.
+- [Partial_waves.ipynb](Partial_waves.ipynb) is a notbook that calculates the scattering cross sections using partial wave analysis.
+The notebook uses estimated models to constrain the parameters of the partial wave method using numerical optimizers.

 ## `ROOT`Statistical/ML Methods